 1847 - Appleton Harmon completes the construction of a wooden “roadometer,” an instrument designed by Orson Pratt after William Clayton came up with an idea to measure the distances traveled each day by the first pioneer company.
 The roadometer is not installed until May 16th.

-1912 - The Church Board of Education approves the establishment of the first seminary, which is to be built near Granite High School in Salt Lake City, Utah.
+1912 - The Church Board of Education approves the establishment of the first seminary, which was to be built near Granite High School in Salt Lake City, Utah.

 1985 - The first stake in Nova Scotia, Canada, is organized at Dartmouth.